motaA0309/Vitality-Ventures/README.md

 - Use the clock button to start the timer when needed.
 - Characters of ingredients (such as egg and tomato) will provide some hints and encouragment during the cooking process.
 - A congratulation message will pop up when all the steps are done.
+- Look at your wrist.
+When the Windows icon appears, click it, and a menu window will pop up.
+Click the camera button, and you can take a screenshot of the current screen by completing the prompted gesture.

 # KitchenConnect WebApp
 ## Features